Record heat wave blasts U.S. Midwest

-A blast of late summer heat was baking the U.S. Midwest on Tuesday with officials closing public schools in Illinois and Ohio and opening cooling centers as record high temperatures roasted parts of the region.
+A blast of late summer heat baked the U.S. Midwest on Tuesday, with officials closing public schools in Illinois and Ohio and opening cooling centers as record high temperatures roasted parts of the region.

-The National Weather Service issued a heat advisory for southern Michigan, including metro Detroit, extending through Wednesday night as temperatures were expected to climb to 96 degrees Fahrenheit (36 degrees Celsius), above the record for this date of 94 degrees Fahrenheit set in 1983, said Matt Mosteiko, a weather service meteorologist in Michigan.
+Record temperatures were tied or broken in several Midwestern cities, according to the National Weather Service.
+In Chicago, the temperature reached 95F (35C), tying a record set in 1983.

+The temperature reached 99F (37C) in Des Moines, Iowa, breaking a record set in 1927, the weather service reported.

 Detroit city officials urged residents to stay indoors and said they were setting up air-conditioned respite centers.